 Level II requires a formal measurable assessment of air impacts to be performed.
 A quantitative estimate of the annual net change in total direct and indirect emissions of pollutants of concern must be calculated.
-Currently, the Air Conformity Applicability Model (ACAM) must be used throughout the DAF to perform this estimate.
+Currently, the Air Conformity Applicability Model (ACAM) or the Simulated Air Impact Review (sAIR) must be used throughout the DAF to perform this estimate.
 ACAM provides simplified emission modeling that is adequate for a General Conformity Applicability Analysis and cursory NEPA Assessment for air quality.
 If the findings of the assessment indicate no significant impact to air quality, the findings are documented through the ACAM automated reports for inclusion in the overall EIAP document.
 The following points are important in performing a quantitative estimate of the annual net emissions: